 Contact

-Use this form for structured fee and scope indications relating to development management, delivery oversight, or capital introduction pathways.
-It is not an offer to contract; submissions are triaged against mandate fit and conflict checks.
+Use this form for structured fee and scope indications relating to software delivery, integration assurance, or governance documentation packs for professional counterparties.
+It is not an offer to contract; submissions are triaged against fit and conflict checks.

-Indicative responses describe how we would resource a mandate — roles, cadence of reporting, and typical deliverables — not headline percentages that imply certainty without a signed engagement letter and agreed assumptions.
+Indicative responses describe how we would resource an engagement — roles, cadence of reporting, and typical deliverables — not headline percentages that imply certainty without a signed engagement letter and agreed assumptions.

 What we typically price